Module version of SS 2022 (current)

 There are historic module descriptions of this module.
 A module description is valid until replaced by a newer one.

 Whether the module’s courses are offered during a specific semester is listed in the section Courses, Learning and Teaching Methods and Literature below.

 |SS 2022||SS 2021|

-PH2307 is a semester module in English or German language at Master’s level which is offered in winter semester.
+PH2307 is a semester module in English language at Master’s level which is offered in summer semester.

 This Module is included in the following catalogues within the study programs in physics.